Movie Review: Mary (2024 film about Jesus's mother)

 Biblical Account

 When writing a fiction set in biblical times, I rely on the Bible as my first source for timelines, plot points, and characterization.
 I use fiction to complete backstories and character development.
-However, this film skips facts revealed in the Bible and replaces them with scenes that are completely fiction, theologically misleading, or superfluously violent.
+However, this film skips facts revealed in the Bible and replaces them with scenes that are completely fictional, theologically misleading, or superfluously violent.
 The film veers from the biblical account in several ways:

 Mary and her parents, "Joachim of Nazareth", live on a farm on a hill very close to the Jerusalem Temple (instead of in Nazareth).